facelessuser/pyspelling/docs/src/markdown/index.md

     output: build/dictionary/python.dic
 ```

-PySpelling will add the output dictionary via the `--add-extra-dicts` option automatically.

 ### Aspell Options

-Though PySpelling is a wrapper around Aspell, you can still set a number of Aspell's options directly, such as default dictionary, search options and filters.
+Though PySpelling is a wrapper around Aspell, you can still set a number of Aspell's options directly, such as default dictionary, search options, and filters.
 Basically, relevant search options are passed directly to Aspell, while others are ignored, like Replace options (which aren't relevant in PySpelling) and options like encoding (which are handled internally by PySpelling).

 To configure an Aspell option, just configure the desired options under the `aspell` key minus the leading dashes.
 So `-H` would simply be `H` and `--lang` would be `lang`.